ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 ### New features and improvements in Personalization

-#### Email triggers
+#### Triggers

+Triggers are push messages delivered to end users.
-You can increase the engagement and increase retention of your visitors and customers by delivering recommendations straight to their mailboxes.
+With triggers, store managers can increase the engagement of their visitors and customers by delivering recommendations straight to their devices or mailboxes.
+While they experience improved fulfillment of their needs, more engaged customers mean bigger income for the store.
-The feature requires that you expose an endpoint that passes data to an internal mailing system and supports the following two use cases:
+The feature requires that your organization exposes an endpoint that passes data to an internal message delivery system and supports the following use cases:

 - Inducing a purchase by pushing a message with cart contents or equivalents, when the customer's cart status remains unchanged for a set time.